Zakariya00/Forum-Application/README.md

 In this section you wil be able to find paths to all relevant files within our repo.

-- [client](https://github.com/Zakariya00/Forum_app/client) This path contains the source code for the React App.
+- [client](https://github.com/Zakariya00/Forum-Application/tree/main/client) This path contains the source code for the React App.
-- [server](https://github.com/Zakariya00/Forum_app/server) This path contains the source code for the server and MongoDB implementation.
+- [server](https://github.com/Zakariya00/Forum-Application/tree/main/server) This path contains the source code for the server and MongoDB implementation.

-## Visual user Manual

 ## Visual User Manual